We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Symptoms in Men
+Symptoms in men

 Males with urethritis may experience one or more of the following symptoms:

-- a burning sensation while urinating
+- burning sensation while urinating

 - itching or burning near the opening of the penis

-- the presence of blood in semen and/or urine
+- presence of blood in the semen or urine

 - discharge from the penis

-Symptoms in Women
+Symptoms in women

-Some signs of urethritis in women include:
+Some symptoms of urethritis in women include:

-- a more frequent urge to urinate
+- more frequent urge to urinate

 - discomfort during urination